openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onWitnessesMissedBlocks

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter triggers when specified witness accounts miss a threshold number of consecutive blocks during their scheduled block production turns.
 It monitors witness performance by tracking the `totalMissedBlocks` counter and `lastConfirmedBlockNum` to detect when witnesses fail to produce blocks when they're supposed to.
 The filter is essential for network health monitoring, witness performance analysis, and detecting potential issues with witness nodes (server downtime, connectivity problems, or configuration issues).
 It intelligently resets its tracking when a witness successfully produces a block again, preventing duplicate notifications for the same missed block streak.
 You can monitor multiple witnesses simultaneously with different threshold values, making it perfect for witness monitoring dashboards, alerting systems, or blockchain infrastructure monitoring tools.
-The filter works with both live and past data modes, allowing you to analyze historical witness performance or monitor real-time witness reliability.

 ``` ts
 /**